gyulanemeth/bluefox.email/email-sending-concepts/mx-record.md

 ## What is an MX Record?

 An MX record is a special type of **DNS (Domain Name System) record** that tells the world which mail servers should receive email for your domain.
 Think of it as your domain's **digital mailing address**.
-When someone sends a message to `you@example.com`, the MX record ensures that message is **routed to the correct server**.
+When someone sends a message to `you@example.com`, the MX record ensures that the message is **routed to the correct server**.

 Each MX record points to a mail server, identified by its hostname, and includes a **priority value**.
 The lower the number, the **higher the priority**.
 This system allows for a **backup server**, if the primary server is down, the next one in line will handle the email.
 For example, a business might have `mail1.example.com` as its main server (priority 10) and `mail2.example.com` as a backup (priority 20).